mui/material-ui/docs/src/pages/careers/react-community-engineer.md

 - **Build product knowledge**.
 You will continually research and learn the current and future best practices of using MUI.
 - **Resolve users' issues**.
 You will solve these issues at two levels:
   - On the surface, you will answer developers on GitHub, Zendesk, Twitter, email, Slack.
-  - At the root, you will create/update the documentation, fix bugs in collaboration with the relevant developer, and more.
+  - At the root, you will create/update the documentation, fix bugs in collaboration with the relevant developer, implement community driven features and more.
 - **Provide feedback**.
 You will work alongside product managers to define and shape the product goals, roadmap, priorities, and strategy based on your frontline knowledge of customer needs.
 - **Operations**.
   - You will establish key support metrics and identify how best to measure them.
-  - You will establish workflow to reduce 'time to response' and 'time to fix' that can scale to multiple team members.
+  - You will establish a workflow to reduce 'time to response' and 'time to fix' that can scale to multiple team members.
   - You will identify where internal tooling might be developed or obtained to improve support efficiency.

 For the right candidate:

-- Working with the Leadership to construct and execute a hiring plan to grow the support team.
+- Working with the Leadership to construct and execute a hiring plan to grow the community team.

 Depending on the day, you'll: